Rukeanu/SQL-1/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement which returns a list of the person names which made an order for pizza in the corresponding pizzeria.
+Please write an SQL statement that returns a list of the names of the people who ordered pizza from the corresponding pizzeria.
-The sample result (with named columns) is provided below and yes ... please make ordering by 3 columns (`person_name`, `pizza_name`, `pizzeria_name`) in ascending mode.
+The sample result (with named columns) is provided below and yes ... please make the ordering by 3 columns (`person_name`, `pizza_name`, `pizzeria_name`) in ascending mode.

 | person_name | pizza_name | pizzeria_name |
 | ------ | ------ | ------ |